tmarfil/local-exec-provisioner/README.md

 # Terraform local-exec provisioner to check if web service is ready.

-- The Terraform local-exec provisioner can be used to delay when Terraform marks a resource created until _after_ the resource passes a health check.
+- The Terraform local-exec provisioner can be used to delay when Terraform marks a resource created until _after_ the resource has passed a health check.
 - In this example, the health check is a user defined shell script **wait-for-endpoint.sh**.

-# Test the example.
+## Test the example.

 Clone this repo and change into the working directory.
 ```